Jhut89/Mailchimp-API-3.0-PHP/README.md

 * Class names and directory structure changes

 If these changes are breaking for your app we suggest you wait on updating to 3.0.0.
 Upcoming changes can now be viewed in `master` (`dev-master` on [packagist](https://packagist.org/packages/jhut89/mailchimp3php)) before the release is made.
-As well feel free to pull in an older version by requiring the version you want:
+As well feel free to pull in an older version by requiring the version you want in your `composer.json`:

 ```json
 {